UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Medical marijuana was legalized last year in New Hampshire but will take another year to be fully implemented.

-What’s next?
+What's next?
 If recreational marijuana is legalized in New Hampshire, it would be the first state to do it through a legislative body rather than a vote.
-On Jan.
-15, the state House passed a legalize bill, but it is doubtful it will become law since Gov. Maggie Hassan has already pledged she will veto it.
+In January, the state House passed a legalize bill, but later reversed its decision and killed the bill.

 What is legal?
 Medical use was legalized in 2010, but implementation has been slow with only three dispensaries currently in operation.

-What’s next?
-Sen. Nicholas Scutari said he will introduce a bill in 2014 to legalize recreational marijuana.
-Although it will be a hard sell, as Gov. Chris Christie has opposed marijuana in the past and his views have not changed, spokesman Michael Drewniak said on Jan.
-25.
+What's next?
+Sen. Nicholas Scutari introduced a bill on March 25 to legalize recreational marijuana and treat it like liquor.
+Although it will be a hard sell, as Gov. Chris Christie has firmly stated he opposes marijuana.

 What is allowed?
 Marijuana is decriminalized here, although some have criticized the law for its many loopholes, especially since New York has the second-highest per capita marijuana arrest rates in the U.S.